All Episodes

 So the leaker might just be engaging in that because he wants to be a star in Woodward's mind.

-Somebody and the other the other theory is Obama's backing himself into a corner.
+And the other theory is Obama's backing himself into a corner.

-But here's the thing you have to remember, let's get back to the substance of this.
+But here's the thing you have to remember.

-Not only was Afghanistan the war, the liberals said we should fight, we are fighting it exactly the way they said we should, and the way they wanted us to.
+Not only was Afghanistan the war the liberals said we should fight, we are fighting it exactly the way they said we should and the way they wanted us to.

 That is, we have given charge of the thing essentially to NATO, and NATO is now screwing it up.